The #JustStartWriting mindset begins with a story…

 I know that being a writer (of anything – poems, short stories, essays, songs, blog posts, etc.) can be one of the following:

 Scary.
 Intimidating.
 Difficult.
 Confusing.
 Frustrating.

 And probably many other adjectives.
 But how else will you move past all of these feelings and emotions, and get pen to paper, or get those fingers running across your keyboard or iPhone screen, and produce something?

 You never know until you actually start trying it.
 And I’m not saying that if you just start writing something, it will be exactly what you want it to be, or that it’ll be a perfect piece of writing.
-But writing something that’s a little rough around the edges is better than not writing at all.
+It’s inevitable that you’ll produce some pretty crappy writing at some point.
+But you could also write a piece that connects with more people than you thought it would.
+The more I write, the more I realize that writing something that’s a little rough around the edges is better than not writing at all.